bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+Technically, .forEach and .map essentially do the same thing - allow the developer to execute a function on every element of a given array.
+However, the way they accomplish these things is a little different, and each have their place. .forEach allows a callback function to mutate the original array, so it is useful when you want to actually change the original and not just return a new array.
+The .map function, however, will execute a given function on each element of an array and utilize the return values to populate a new array.
+It is probably more useful for a developer that favors functional programming.

 2. What is the difference between a function and a method?
+A function is a block of code which contains its own scope within the global object.
+A method is a function that is attatched to an object.
 3. What is closure?

 4. Describe the four rules of the 'this' keyword.